zamai/examples/auth0-react-sdk/README.md

 In the Auth0 dashboard, go to the *APIs* page.

 Create a new API, give it a name and an identifier.
-When the API is created, copy the `API Audeience`URL.
+When the API is created, copy the `API audience`URL.

 ### Config values